satyakisikdar/CNRG/README.md

 ### VRG updates
 05/31
+- Possible experiments
+  - Planting cliques and other well known structures and adding variable noise to test recoverability
 - Stretch out current method with graphs - real and with planted partitions
 - Read Danai Koutra's and related works to figure out experiments to do
 - Run METIS, and wrap it in the code.